2022-23 Budget Remains within Tax Levy Cap, Maintains Class Size, Provides Summer Learning & Enrichment, Implements Elementary IB Program

 Dear Harrison Community:

-Continues full funding for IB and AP testing fees at HHS
+Continues funding IB and AP testing fees for all students at HHS

-Maintains Rigorous Professional Development Program for faculty and staff
+Maintains rigorous Professional Development programs for faculty and staff

 Continues Health and Safety improvements District-wide